 Statistical political science tests hypotheses about how the political system works.
 It can use to develop predictive models to help forecast election results or policy outcomes.

-The field of statistical political science is constantly evolving as new methods and data sources become available.
+Statistical political science constantly evolves as new methods and data sources become available.

-However, the primary goal remains the same: to use quantitative methods to improve our understanding of politics and public policy.
+However, the primary goal remains: to use quantitative methods to improve our understanding of politics and public policy.

 Political Science and Political Psychology